 The Attorney General’s Office periodically reviews the laws of other states to determine whether those laws meet the requirements for Washington to recognize a concealed pistol license issued by those states.
 The Attorney General is required by law to publish a list of states that Washington has reciprocity with.
 That list is periodically updated and can be accessed here.

-The Attorney General’s Office does not issue or revoke concealed pistol licenses.
 For more information on how to obtain a concealed pistol license in Washington, please consult the relevant law and contact your local police or sheriff’s office.

 Legislation Reforming Firearms Laws